 Is There Any Technology That Can Help Me Drive with Sleep Apnea?

 There is actually technology available to help you drive with sleep apnea.
 When you are on a long trip, sometimes you need a little bit of extra stimulus to keep you alert.
-There are different apps that you can download to your smartphone that are designed to keep you alert.
+There are different apps that you can download to the smartphone that is designed to keep you alert.
 These apps will generally watch your eyes to see if you are falling asleep.
 Some of them will also randomly play noises to keep you from falling asleep.
 To use an app that watches your eyes, you simply have to have a smartphone stand.
 The stand holds your smartphone in place allowing it to watch your eyes to check for signs of being tired.
 Although it might be annoying to constantly listen to your smartphone making noises, at least you aren’t going to get into an accident.

 Not sleeping well on a regular basis can make it difficult to drive.
 It is important to make sure that you are safe and ready to drive each and every time you set foot into your vehicle.
 Your life is in your own hands when you’re driving and so are the lives of everyone else on the road.
 If you don’t feel up to driving, you shouldn’t.
 Only drive when you know that you can drive safely.
 It is not worth getting into an accident if it can be avoided.
 If you do happen to get into an accident, your insurance premiums will only increase and that is something that you don’t want to happen.